This post is also available in: 简体中文 (Chinese (Simplified))

 Renting a business office in Singapore might seem like a daunting task for a small or medium-sized company.
-The process requires careful financial evaluation of many factors, including costs, access to resources, projected revenues and target profit margins.
+The process requires careful financial evaluation of many factors, including office rental Singapore costs, access to resources, projected revenues and target profit margins.

-Anyone can find a rental space if money is no object.
+Anyone can find an office rental Singapore space if money is no object.
 However, for companies on a budget, a little research can result in substantial savings.
 A businessperson new to Singapore must decide where to live, where to set up office, and the proximity of the two.
 It naturally makes sense to find a spot that suits both purposes –lifestyle and work environment.